- 105 likes

 Why Little Italy?
 The chef lives in the neighbourhood and wanted to stay close to the Jean Talon Market and his local Thai suppliers.
 The menu at L’Épicerie Pumpui proposes mainly Thai dishes, but there are some other Southeastern Asian influences that can be detected.
 The daily choices can slightly change yet the soups, noodles, stir-fries etc, are always based on curries.
 The dishes are comforting, offer authentic flavours and are delicious!
 There are various juices, sodas, Thai coffees and teas (both an acquired taste) and in summer, look for iced tea with condensed milk.

-“We have worked extremely hard to arrive at where we are and I think that everyone is pleased with the quality of the food and the decor.
+“We have worked extremely hard to arrive where we are, and I think that everyone is pleased with the quality of the food and the decor.
 Customers seem to like it, so this makes it worthwhile.”
 We are pleased to see Jesse Mulder return to the kitchen and to once again satisfy our desire for his wonderful, savoury Thai cooking!

 Written by Élise Tastet